What it’s like shooting with Moment lenses

 For my daily activities and of course work, I don’t have the luxury of having a camera on my person to capture scenes that strike me at a given time.
 I began to consider getting lenses for my iPhone that would be convenient and unobtrusive to have at my disposal.

 After some careful consideration of several of the smartphone lens options available, I settled on purchasing Moment lenses for one primary reason.
-They seem to have a cult-like presence to how the product is marketed but even more, they educate you on how to actually use the lenses in real-life scenarios!
+They seem to have a cult-like presence in how the product is marketed but even more, they educate you on how to actually use the lenses in real-life scenarios!
 This is way too cool.

 So, let me get into some details about my experience with using Moment lenses so far.